fredo-dedup/SimpleMCMC.jl/README.md

 res = SimpleMCMC.simpleRWM(model, 10000)
 # or a Hamiltonian Monte-Carlo (with 5 inner steps of size 0.1)
 res = SimpleMCMC.simpleHMC(model, 1000, 5, 1e-1)
+# or a NUTS flavoured HMC
+res = SimpleMCMC.simpleNUTS(model, 1000)
 ```

 ## Issues
-- Hangs a lot when apparently calling logpdf(_Distributions_) outside the distribution support, have to look into that...
+- May be some bugs left in the NUTS implementation as it sometimes seem to go into a huge amount of doubling steps and converges toward tiny epsilons
 - Gradient generated code is not optimized, could be better...

 ## Ideas for improvements
-- Build a serious test directory
-- Add adaptative algorithms for simpleHMC for inner steps and stepsize parameters (using NUTS ?)
-- Convert the set of jags/bugs examples, run them and compare timings
-- See if optimizing the generated gradient code is possible
+- Compare timings with other sampling tools (JAGS, STAN)
-- Specify partial derivatives of other continuous distributions (currently only Normal, Uniform and Weibull)
+- Specify partial derivatives of other continuous distributions (currently only Normal, Uniform, Bernoulli and Weibull)
-- Add truncation ?
-- Allow the declaration of validity domains for model parameters ?
+- Enable other functions for automated derivation : max, min, transpose, ? :, ...
-- Add discrete distributions ?
+- Add truncation, censoring